Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 Why it works

 The IRS has no income limit on Traditional IRA contributions and no income limit on conversions.
 Combining these two rules effectively eliminates the Roth IRA income limit for anyone willing to take the extra step.
 Congress knows this loophole exists and hasn't closed it — it's considered intentional policy.
+Use the Roth IRA calculator to project the tax-free growth and the traditional IRA calculator to compare with the deductible alternative.

 The pro-rata rule (read this carefully)